DakDune/CAFDuneWork/README.md

 # Ecology Streamlit App

 This **Streamlit** app processes ecological data for transects and vegetation to calculate coverage statistics.
-It is built using **Python**.
+It is built using **Python** and a package called **Streamlit**.
+The code and app running is hosted via Github Gist, so it does **not** work to download the whole respository, unless

 For Python installation, you can download it from the official website: [Python](https://www.python.org/downloads/)